JLCode-tech/F5-SP-Hands-on-Lab/docs/class3/module1/lab3.rst

 Lab |labmodule|\.\ |labnum|\: PEM iRULES
 -----------------------------------------------

-crete and use PEM irule in Policy
+create and use PEM irule in Policy and test